What challenge(s) do our clients face?

 The private equity company was able to enrich and confirm its thesis, creating an expansion plan that would double the number of physical units sold, based on the opportunities identified and prioritized.

 A private equity company was considering the acquisition of a sub-acquirer and needed external support to test their acquisition thesis, identify growth opportunities and understand if the target’s unusual business model in this sector was promising or not.

-In terms of growth opportunities, we developed a client oriented approach with research conducted on more than 300 retailers which included 20+ interviews with experts and industry (as well as desk research).
-Regarding their business model, as well as providing a deep understanding v. alternative models, Integration’s team also challenged the remuneration model in order to estimate the payback for both the target and its franchises; this maximized the impact of the growth plan.
+In terms of growth opportunities, we developed a client-oriented approach with research conducted on more than 300 retailers which included 20+ interviews with experts and industry (as well as desk research).
+Regarding their business model, as well as providing a deep understanding v. alternative model, Integration’s team also challenged the remuneration model in order to estimate the payback for both the target and its franchises; this maximized the impact of the growth plan.

 The insights provided were not only on market sizing, growth, competitors and services opportunities but also on regulation and new technology impacts throughout the value chain.
 The private equity company was therefore able to have its thesis confirmed and moved ahead with the acquisition.
 In less than 2 years it rose 6 positions in the national franchise ranking, growing 10-15% monthly.

-One of the global leaders in providing employee benefits was in the process of an acquisition that, once the deal was closed, would require a post-merger integration process.
-They therefore required a deep understanding of the synergies and anti-synergies between the companies in order to prepare the merger and define the new commercial model in a way that would take advantage of both companies’ strengths.
+One of the global leaders in providing employee benefits was in the process of an acquisition that, once complete, would require a post-merger integration process.
+Therefore required a deep understanding of the synergies and anti-synergies between the companies in order to prepare for the merger and define the new commercial model in a way that would take advantage of both companies strengths.